jethromayuk/jethromay.com-2020/content/posts/migrating-my-website-to-hugo.md

 This folder structure may seem foreign at first but I can assure you that once you get accustomed to it like most things, it is relatively straight forward.

-Archetypes: An archetype is a content template which contains a set of preconfigured frontmatter variables, you can add your own or modify them in any way that you like.
+**Archetypes**: An archetype is a content template which contains a set of preconfigured frontmatter variables, you can add your own or modify them in any way that you like.
 For example if you would like to create a template that would be used for posts, you would add a file called posts.md in this directory.
 My archetype directory contains one template and that is for posts, I have the following frontmatter variables defined:

 [INSERT ARCHETYPE POSTS FILE IMAGE]